ISKCON: Criticism and cult accusations

+Decline

-The Hare Krishna movemented continued to decline into the late 1980s in the United States due to guru crises and desertions.
+The Hare Krishna movement continued to decline into the late 1980s in the United States due to guru crises and desertions.
 During this period, the movement grew rapidly in Eastern Europe as the Cold War ended.
 Kirtanananda Swami and New Vrindavan came into the public limelight in 1987 due to the discovery of the bodily remains of a devotee who had gone missing five years earlier, which damaged the reputation of the movement.
 In the 1990s, the movement shifted its goals from having initiated disciples living in "utopian" communes to outreach to congregational members.

+In the first phase of ISKCON's history, the movement was exclusively communitarian with a radical ascetic dualistic philosophy in which the movement and its temples were a “sacred fortress” to safeguard its initiated disciples and their new identities from the believed evil material world, a thought style which led to a strong sense of self-superiority.
+In the post-Prabhupada period, followers unintentionally engaged in “institutionalized thought” in which ISKCON disciples collectively forgot or ignored injunctions given by authoritative sources such as Chaitanya and Prabhupada, particularly on the subjects of varna-ashrama, succession of gurus, the origin of the soul, and the performance of actions not actively preaching ISKCON's religious message.
+The movement's radical dualistic outlook led the pre-conversion identities of its members to be pushed to the oblivion of memory in favor of the ISKCON thought collective, leading disciples to feel uneasiness; this eventually led to many resignations and a decay in the movement in the 1980s and 1990s.
+By the turn of the 21st century, ISKCON experienced a shift in its views on identity, no longer seeing the outside world as something to reject or impose its ideology upon and no longer expecting instantaneous perfection from neophytes.